ITRS-Group/slack-integration/include/README.md

   + Step 2 - With the Gateway Setup Editor opened, with in the Actions section, configure your path to the script.
 Here you can supply Slack’s `webhook_url` as a command-line option.

   + Step 3 - Configure your rule to use `Slack_Call` example

+  + Step 4 - Configure the `Slack` Environment table to your slack webhook settings